-Bomb disposal officers responding to suspect package at UK's Manchester Airport
+Bomb disposal officers respond to suspect package at UK's Manchester Airport

-LONDON (Reuters) - Bomb disposal officers have been despatched to deal with a suspicious package at Manchester Airport on Monday, police said, adding a man had been detained by officers at the scene.
+LONDON (Reuters) - Bomb disposal officers carried out a controlled explosion on a suspicious package at Manchester Airport on Monday, police said, adding a man had been detained by officers at the scene.

+Flights were unaffected but transport to and from the airport were stopped while officers assessed the suspect package.

 “A cordon is in place at Manchester Airport transport interchange and people are encouraged to follow directions from officers,” Greater Manchester Police said in a statement.